-“Because on TV people were talking about missing people: there were people who lost their memory for the shock.
+“Because on TV people were talking about missing people; there were people who had lost their memory from the shock.
 We held on to that.
 We thought he was in a coma, ended up in a hospital without identity.
-I was desperate: I was crying on the phone, because maybe the staff would tell us that no one came.
+I was desperate, I was crying on the phone, because maybe the staff would tell us that no one had come.
 And I would start to scream out of anger and sadness.
 Very nicely, they would ask me not to cry.
-Everyone was desperate, even if they didn’t lose anyone.
+Everyone was desperate, even if they hadn’t lost anyone.
 Everyone was sad, deeply sad.
 I kept on smelling something burning for weeks.
 It was surreal.”

 During those years, did you ever think he wasn’t dead?

-“(ed: she smiles).
+“(Ed: she smiles).
 For a long time, we waited for a postcard or that maybe one day, after some years, he would come to the door.
 I know he is dead and I know he will never come back.
 But I didn’t see him.
-There is no gravesite.
-It’s something that remained unsolved.”
+There is no grave site.
+It’s something that remained unresolved.”

 What kind of person was your brother?

-“(ed: She smiles and seems relieved).
+“(Ed: She smiles and seems relieved).
 He was 11 years older than me and I got to know him while growing up.
 He was like a second father to me.
-He was a joyous person, extremely intelligent, with a big heart.
-He was always there for anyone.
-He was a juvenile guy who loved to joke a lot.
+He was a joyful person, extremely intelligent, with a big heart.
+He was always there for everyone.
+He was a guy who loved to joke a lot.
 He loved winter.
-He was playful and would put on Christmas song during the summer to make us laugh.
+He was playful and would put on Christmas songs during the summer to make us laugh.
 Every time he walked into a room, his smile would light up everything.”

 Was he proud of his origins?

 “Yes, he was.
-He grew up speaking Italian, as any other member of this family.
+He grew up speaking Italian, as all other members of this family.
 He was very proud of his identity and of who he was.
 He felt Italian.”